 Certain varieties of plants have a tendency to swiftly take over smaller gardens.
 They are known as invasive plants because their seeds rapidly spread to other regions of the garden.
 For example, after planting a small area of mint, you may see mint plants sprouting in unexpected places across your yard.

 Invasive plants can only be contained by planting them in a planter.
-Japanese wisteria, bee balm, mint, lemon balm, and common periwinkle are examples of invasive plants.
+Japanese wisteria, bee balm, mint, snake plant, garden mum, lemon balm, and common periwinkle are examples of invasive plants.

 Create Affordable Barriers & Pathways

-It's a frequent misconception that modern outdoor planters are small and only suitable for daffodils and other fragile spring flowers.
+It's a frequent misconception that modern outdoor planters are small and only suitable for daffodils, salad greens, and other fragile spring flowers.
 The diversity of planter sizes available, on the other hand, is absolutely astounding—many are large enough to accommodate a large tree.